bolli95/dejavu/README.md

 =======

 This is a fork from an audio fingerprinting tool called dejavu (see [here](https://github.com/worldveil/dejavu/)).
 I changed the output a little bit so that you don't need a database to extract the fingerprints.
-They can be directly extracted as text files.
+They can be extracted as text files directly.
 This tool just supports the extraction of fingerprints but not the recognition anymore.
-It was changed for research purposes.

 ### Installation:
 See [INSTALLATION.md](INSTALLATION.md)